 Dehydration impedes performance and causes fatigue and cramp.
 Athletes will struggle to compete at their maximum if they aren’t hydrated.
 A study concluded that “black tea, in the amounts studied, offered similar hydrating properties to water.”

-Athlete Eliud Kipchoge, described as “the greatest marathoner of the modern era” (he’s won 12 of the 13 marathons that he has entered and holds the world record for the fastest marathon at just under 2 hours) has a diet that consists of fruit, vegetables and…tea!
+Athlete Eliud Kipchoge, described as “the greatest marathoner of the modern era” (he’s won 12 of the 13 marathons that he has entered and holds the record for the fastest marathon at just under 2 hours) has a diet that consists of fruit, vegetables and…tea!
 “He drinks a lot of tea with a lot of sugar.
 Instead of protein shakes, he’ll have two litres of tea.”
 Matt Fox told The Guardian.
+Kipchoge’s pre-marathon breakfast is “Tea and bread.
+That’s enough.”

 BENEFITS OF GREEN TEA

-The advantage of Green Tea is that is has the right amount of caffeine to help boost and sustain your workout, without any of the additives.
-It is recommended when you take part in any workout that is high intensity and for longer than 20 minutes.
+The advantage of Green Tea is that it has the right amount of caffeine to help boost and sustain your workout, without any of the additives.
+It is recommended as a drink when you take part in a workout that is high intensity and for longer than 20 minutes.
 The advantage of using Green Tea is that you can add a bit of sugar and use healthy alternatives such as natural honey, agave nectar or stevia plant extracts.

 It also turns out that drinking green tea before exercise can help burn more calories and fat.
 You can read all about the full health benefits of green tea here.